 - 1 aubergine

 - 1 tin of chopped tomatoes

-- 3 tablespoons of vegan red pesto
+- 3 tablespoons of vegan red pesto (optional)

 - 1 tablespoon of tamari (or soy sauce if not GF)

 - 1 tablespoon of maple syrup (optional)